García Pimienta

 Francisco Javier García Pimienta (born 3 August 1974), known as García Pimienta, is a Spanish football manager and former player.
-He is the current manager of UD Las Palmas.

 A left winger, García Pimienta made his senior debut with Barcelona's C-team, and later represented the reserves before making his first team debut in 1997.
-He featured in a further four La Liga matches with CF Extremadura, and subsequently went on to resume his career in the lower leagues.
+He featured in a further four La Liga matches with Extremadura, and subsequently went on to resume his career in the lower leagues.
 As a coach, he worked for Barça for twenty years, being named in charge of the B-side in 2018 but being dismissed in 2021.

 Club career

-Born in Barcelona, Catalonia, García Pimienta joined FC Barcelona's youth setup in 1986.
+Born in Barcelona, Catalonia, García Pimienta joined Barcelona's youth setup in 1986.
 After making his senior debut for the C-side in Tercera División, he first played as a professional with the reserves in Segunda División.

 García Pimienta made his first team – and La Liga – debut on 26 May 1996, starting in a 2–2 away draw against Deportivo de La Coruña.
-On 14 July, he was loaned to fellow top tier side CF Extremadura for one year, but appeared rarely after suffering a serious injury which kept him out for the majority of the campaign.
+On 14 July, he was loaned to fellow top tier side Extremadura for one year, but appeared rarely after suffering a serious injury which kept him out for the majority of the campaign.

-Upon returning, García Pimienta was assigned back to the B-team, achieving promotion from Segunda División B. After a four-month loan at fellow league team UE Figueres, he moved to CE L'Hospitalet in a permanent basis.
+Upon returning, García Pimienta was assigned back to the B-team, achieving promotion from Segunda División B. After a four-month loan at fellow league team Figueres, he moved to L'Hospitalet in a permanent basis.

-García Pimienta retired in 2004 at the age of 29, after playing for UE Sant Andreu.
+García Pimienta retired in 2004 at the age of 29, after playing for Sant Andreu.